cbaker6/CertificateSigningRequest/README.md

 # iOS-csr-swift
-Generate CSR (Certificate Signing Request) on iOS in Swift
+Generate a certificate signing request (CSR) in iOS using Swift

 This is a port of ios-csr by Ales Teska (https://github.com/ateska/ios-csr) from Objective-C to Swift 3.0 (a Swift 2.3 version is available on the 2.3 branch).
 Additions have been made to allow SHA256 and SHA512.